cloudant-labs/slate/docs2017/src/guides/iam.md

 If the authentication succeeds, a 'token' is returned.

-Posession of a valid and current token is necessary to access and use Cloudant services.
+Possession of a valid and current token is necessary to access and use Cloudant services.

 ## Services